The National Election Office Logo

 Observers Appointed to Supervise Ballot Boxes

-In the election of Members of the European Parliament, nominating organizations that field a list can appoint a maximum of two observers per seat of the National Assembly's individual electoral districts, who can be present at the supervision of the ballot box used for the submission of voting documents.
+In the election of Members of the European Parliament, nominating organizations that put forward a list can appoint a maximum of two observers per seat municipality of single-member constituencies of the National Assembly, who can be present at the supervision of the ballot box used for the submission of election documents.

-Only a voter registered in the central voter registry can be an observer.
+Only a voter registered in the central electoral register can be an observer.

 The observer must be: